aosabook/500lines/sampler/sampler.markdown

 >>> rso = np.random.RandomState(230489)
 ```

-where the number passed to the `RandomState` constructor is the *seed*
+\noindent where the number passed to the `RandomState` constructor is the
-for the random number generator.
+*seed* for the random number generator.
 As long as we instantiate it with the
-same seed, a `RandomState` object will produce the same "random"
+same seed, a `RandomState` object will produce the same "random" numbers in the
-numbers in the same order, thus ensuring replicability:
+same order, thus ensuring replicability:

 ```python
 >>> rso.rand()